 Nutrition Resources for Healthcare Providers

 Malnutrition is common in inflammatory bowel disease (IBD).
-The goals of nutrition therapy are to maintain or restore nutritional balance, manage GI symptoms, and possibly reduce inflammation.
-The resources provided here are designed to educate medical professionals on nutrition and IBD.
-Our education stems from the Foundation's IBD Qorus Quality of Care Program.
+The goals of nutrition therapy are to maintain or restore nutritional balance, manage gastrointestinal (GI) symptoms, and possibly reduce inflammation.
+These resources are designed to educate healthcare professionals on nutrition and its critical role in IBD management.
+The education provided is part of the Foundation's IBD Qorus Quality of Care Program.

-**Please note that the Nutrition Care Pathway is currently under revision; these activities should be used for informational purposes only.
+Important Notice: The Nutrition Care Pathway is under revision; current activities are informational only.

 IBD in Clinical Practice: Anemia

-In this online activity you will learn how to apply important elements of the Foundation’s IBD Anemia Care Pathway -- a tool that is useful for the screening, evaluation, intervention, and follow up of patients with IBD and iron deficiency.
-Also in this activity you will hear a testimonial from Lyn, an IBD patient with iron deficiency, as she recounts interesting aspects of her history and treatments.
+In this online activity you will learn how to apply important elements of the Foundation’s IBD Anemia Care Pathway.
+This tool is critical for screening, evaluating, and managing iron deficiency anemia in IBD patients.
+Includes a testimonial from Lyn, an IBD patient with iron deficiency.

-This activity is jointly provided by Postgraduate Institute for Medicine, the Crohn's & Colitis Foundation, and RMEI Medical Education, LLC.
-This activity is supported by an independent medical educational grant from Luitpold Pharmaceuticals.
+Postgraduate Institute for Medicine, Crohn's & Colitis Foundation, and RMEI Medical Education, LLC.
+Supported by Luitpold Pharmaceuticals.

 General Nutritional Considerations for IBD Patients